Notice of Adverse Action: Misuse of State Property

 If you have been served with a Notice of Adverse Action that identifies “misuse of state property” as one of the causes for discipline, here are some things that you should know:

-3. The SPB has found “misuse of state property” in the following instances: (a) when a DMV senior special investigator accessed confidential information from the DMV’s database without the necessary authorization; (b) when a DMV motor vehicle field representative intentionally used the DMV’s computer to perform a transaction that involved a client of her personal business; and (c) when a Caltrans engineer used a Caltrans computer to manage and store personal business documents, used the state plotter to create personal business documents, and used his state telephone number as the daytime business number for his personal business activities.
+No. 3: The SPB has found “misuse of state property” in the following instances: (a) when a DMV senior special investigator accessed confidential information from the DMV’s database without the necessary authorization; (b) when a DMV motor vehicle field representative (who ran a personal business) intentionally used the DMV’s computer to perform a transaction that involved a client of her personal business; and (c) when a Caltrans engineer used a Caltrans computer to manage and store personal business documents, used the state plotter to create personal business documents, and used his state telephone number as the daytime business number for his personal business activities.

-If you are a state civil service employee who has been served with a Notice of Adverse Action and are contemplating filing an appeal with the SPB Appeals Division, call ((916) 612-0326) or email (firstname.lastname@example.org) Finley Employment Law today.
-We serve clients throughout California, including Sacramento, Folsom, Roseville, Granite Bay, and Elk Grove.
+If you are a state civil service employee who has been served with a Notice of Adverse Action and are contemplating filing an appeal with the SPB Appeals Division, call ((916) 612-0326) or email (email@example.com) Finley Employment Law today.
+We serve clients throughout California, including Sacramento, Folsom, Roseville, Walnut Creek, Concord, and San Ramon.